SaltyAimbOtter/masterportal/docs/User/Portal-Config/config_3_0_0.json.md

 **Example**

-In this example one snippet is set with only an attrName.
+In this example, one snippet is set with only an attrName.
 The snippet type is detected automatically.
-See [filterLayerSnippets](#markdown-header-portalconfigmenusectionsmodulesfilterfilterlayersnippets) for the advanced configuration of snippets.
+See the [snippet datatype](#datatypessnippets) for the advanced configuration of snippets.

 ```json
 {